 Paul Bergner founder of North American Institute of Herbalism, says that chamomile is… “rare in its qualities of being both a bitter digestive tonic and a relaxant/sedative, meaning that it has both the ability to tone the digestive organs and at the same time relax the nervous system.”

-- Relieve morning sickness during pregnancy.
+- known to relieve morning sickness during pregnancy

-- Treat gastritis and ulcerative colitis.
+- often used to treat gastritis and ulcerative colitis

 Dose: steep 1-2 tablespoons dried flowers in a cup of hot water for 5-10 minutes, drink 3-4 cups/day; 3-6 mL 3x/day of a 1:5 tincture